 Technology has come a long way, and social media significantly impacts almost every business.
 Building your online presence on social platforms is as vital as building your physical presence.
 Social media platforms help physicians communicate and relay information to the public while building a solid foundation of followers, supporters, and potential patients.

 Use social media to build your reputation rather than asking for patients.
-Social media works best when 80-90% of your messaging provides value to patients with less devoted to promotion anyway.
+Social media works best when 80-90% of your messaging provides value to patients with less devotion to promotion anyway.

 Remember, social media is a common platform for patients to interact with each other; a platform where patients reach out for recommendations from their network.
 Focus on owned and earned social media to ensure your practice garners these recommendations.